More data with better phone compatibility

 Google Fi vs. T-Mobile: What if you just want a reliable connection?

 For some people, having a great connection is worth far more than the cost of service.
-If that's the case, Google Fi will likely be the better candidate for you thanks to its large network available both inside and outside of the U.S. With the choice between a Flexible and Unlimited plan, Google Fi is a good fit for just about anyone.
+If that's the case, Google Fi will likely be the better candidate for you thanks to its large network availability, both inside and outside of the U.S. With the choice between the Flexible plan and two unlimited plans, Google Fi is a good fit for just about anyone.
 However, Google Fi does tend to be the more pricey option, especially when it comes to multiple lines.

 For most, a T-Mobile plan is the better value option overall and offers plenty of coverage and great savings if you're signing up for more than one line.
-While its full network isn't as big a Google Fi's, it isn't far off, and you'll still be able to use data abroad with its top two core plans — just at slower speeds.
-T-Mobile's unlimited hotspot is another great bonus if you want to keep your devices connected on the go and not worry about running out of data or being slowed down.
+While its full network isn't as big as Google Fi's, it isn't far off, and you'll still be able to use data abroad with its top two core plans — just at slower speeds.
+T-Mobile's data-only SIM option on its premium plan can also be a great option for those using multiple phones or with a mobile-enabled tablet.

 Designed for most people

-T-Mobile's Magenta plans make overages a thing of the past and offer the speeds and quality needed to make the most of a smartphone in 2021, including 5G and unlimited mobile hotspot data.
-You'll even get international data to use while traveling abroad and fun perks such as Netflix included in your plan.
+T-Mobile's Magenta plans make overages a thing of the past, and offers the speeds and quality needed to make the most of a smartphone in 2021, including 5G and unlimited mobile hotspot data.
+You'll even get international data to use while traveling abroad, and fun perks such as Netflix included in your plan.